with Laura Kirar

 Visit Evita for our favorite Mexican crafts and antiques in San Miguel.

-This SMA institution is reinventing the humble poncho in truly elegant fashion.
+This San Miguel institution carries beautiful women’s ready-to-wear, and has reinvented the humble poncho in truly elegant fashion.
 Each is made right here in Guanajuato.

 Shop sexy and feminine fashion accessories (and make an appointment to have your makeup, hair, and nails done, too).